 Some can be even more than that depending on the scale of the conference.

 You will also need to factor in how much food will cost you.
-Obviously taking your own will help bring costs down.
+Taking your own will help bring costs down.

 So, you can see that it all adds up.